-Tested and tried for the last three summers, this bright and lemony chicken is going to be your grill’s best friend.
+Tested and tried for many summers, this bright and lemony chicken is going to be your grill’s best friend.
 Especially if your grill also happens to have any food allergies as this recipe is free of the top eight allergens.
 It’s also Whole30 & Paleo approved!

 Chicken was one of my son’s first proteins that we knew he could have after being diagnosed with food allergies and EOE.
 I knew I had to find a way to flavor the chicken so that we wouldn’t burn out.

 Thankfully I ran across this recipe and we’ve been making it faithfully since.
 In the winter, I’ll use my grill pan and it’s in constant rotation at our house.
 It’s great with corn on the cob, grilled squash, or my lemony greek potatoes or even this sautéed zucchini by fellow blogger Healthy Seasonal Recipes.

 I wasn’t a lemon chicken fan before.
 I’d only ever had the kind that’s baked and has some sort of lemon seasoning on it.
 But man–what a difference it makes using fresh lemon juice and lemon zest!!!
 Add to that tons of garlic and some herbs and this is not-yo-momma’s-lemon-chicken.